 As the GGP matures and the most at-risk qualifying customers receive the benefits, the remaining pool of eligible customers decreases yearly.
 In addition, demand among qualified customers is tied to anticipation of a PSPS de-energization, and a recent decrease in PSPS events has likely resulted in a decrease in perceived resiliency needs among qualifying customers.
-The 2025 projected O&M expenditures for the GGP were therefore decreased to align the initiative with updated resiliency needs of qualifying customers based on updated PSPS de-energization trends (see the 2023-2025 Wildfire Mitigation Plan, Section 8.1.2.11.3 for details on the GGP).
+The 2025 projected O&M expenditures for the GGP were therefore decreased to align the initiative with updated resiliency needs of qualifying customers based on updated PSPS de-energization trends.